4 Ways to Get More Website Traffic You built a...Read More

-I have said several times the way to marketing success is through Mountain View, CA. Googles headquarters.
-The best way for contractors to do this is with their GMB Google My Business.
+I have said several times the way to local marketing success is through Google My Business optimization.
+The best way for contractors to do this is with their GMB Google My Business account.

 Don’t list it like below if you listed it like above on Google.
 Make your listing the same on every platform, citation or directory.